The Scarlet Car (1917 film): Plot

 Paul Revere Forbes, a descendant of the original Paul Revere, is a teller at Cyrus Peabody's bank.
 He discovers that Cyrus and his son, Ernest, have embezzled $35,000 of the bank's money, and lost the entire sum on a bad investment.
 When Forbes threatens to expose them, Peabody knocks him unconscious and, thinking he is dead, Henry Davidson, a third party to the crime, takes Forbes' body for a ride in his scarlet car.
 Forbes' daughter Beatrice is taken in by Ernest Peabody who is engaged to marry her.

 Billy Winthrop, a young wastrel, is once again bailed out of jail by his father Samuel.
 Having spent the money on his son's bail, Samuel Winthrop no longer has the money for his payment to Peabody's bank.
 Billy decides to make good on some of his fathers debts by collecting from his dad's old debtors, and in a short time, Billy has his father's business running better than ever.

 Soon after, the scarlet car is found wrecked out in the countryside with Henry Davidson's corpse in it.
 Billy convinces Beatrice to leave Ernest Peabody and marry him instead.
 They elope in a pouring rainstorm, but Ernest follows them out into the country and a fight ensues.
 Beatrice wanders off in the rain where she comes across an old cabin.
 She is shocked to find her father is still alive and living in the cabin, but his mind has snapped and he thinks he is actually Paul Revere.
-Forbes relates that Davidson wrecked the car as he was enroute to dispose of Forbe's body that afternoon, and Forbes left the accident scene in a daze and wandered off to the old cabin.
+Forbes relates that Davidson wrecked the car as he was en route to dispose of Forbe's body that afternoon, and Forbes left the accident scene in a daze and wandered off to the old cabin.
 Forbes still has a page torn from the bank's ledger which would convict Peabody and his son, but in his confused state of mind, Forbes refuses to surrender it to either his daughter or to Billy.
 (He claims he will only surrender it to General George Washington himself.)

 Meanwhile, Ernest has told the townspeople that Billy has abducted Beatrice and they all head out in a mob to tar and feather him.
-Meanwhile Beatrice searches for a doctor to help her father.
+Meanwhile, Beatrice searches for a doctor to help her father.
 Just as Billy is captured by the mob, a man rides by and Beatrice asks him to approach Forbes and say to him "The general wants the important document."
 Forbes, thinking the British are attacking, hands over the hidden ledger page and the townspeople tar and feather Mr. Peabody and his son instead.
 Forbes' mind begins to return to normal, and Billy and Beatrice are married.